-Stipulate the kind of software, sites and programs your staff is allowed to access.
+Stipulate the software, sites and programs you allow your staff to access.

-Therefore, you need to train your staff on what constitutes appropriate content to post when they are representing your brand on social media.
+Therefore, you need to train your staff on what makes up appropriate content to post when they are representing your brand on social media.

 It is often safer and more cost-effective in the long run to hire a professional digital marketer.
-Calculate the cost of time spent in producing a website – time which can spend on other business.
+Calculate the cost of time spent in producing a website – time that can accomplish other tasks.

 On top of this, the web industry is littered with enthusiastic amateurs that are all too willing to put your business on the internet at ridiculously low charges and more often than not most people fall for it.

-You are right to be nervous about the impact of the internet on your business, just as you are right to be excited about the potentials.
+You are right to be nervous about the impact of the Internet on your business, just as you are right to be excited about the potential.

-You need to think about your business’ long-term future before inviting individuals/companies to put it online.
+You need to think about your business’s long-term future before inviting individuals/companies to put it online.

-There is too much at stake to make the wrong decision and to be led by the hand into the unknown.
+There is too much at stake to make the wrong decision and led by the hand into the unknown.